RedCoolBeans/docker-bacula-opensource/README.md

     docker exec -ti bacula-dir bconsole
 ## Support

-These images are provided free of charge by RedCoolBeans, however they are not supported by RedCoolBeans or Bacula Systems in any way.
-Various security measures have not been implemented or added in these images either.
+These images are provided free of charge by RedCoolBeans.
+Various security measures have not been implemented or added in these images.
 For supported and security hardened images with Bacula Enterprise, please [contact us](http://www.redcoolbeans.com/contact/).